-Make sure each animal has their own resources (bed, food/drink bowl, blanket) to prevent the spread of infection.
+Make sure each animal has its own resources (bed, food/drink bowl, blanket) to prevent the spread of infection.

 If you notice one animal starting to become sick, isolate them immediately and take them to the vet.
 Try to isolate the animal to a completely different (ventilated) room and keep the door shut.